-- 2 Tell the invigilator at once if: - (a) you think you have not been given the right question paper or all of the materials listed on the front of the paper; - (b) the question paper is incomplete or badly printed. - 3 Read carefully and follow the instructions printed on the question paper and/or on the answer booklet. - 4 Do not start writing anything until the invigilator tells you to fill in all the details required on the front of the question paper and/ or the answer booklet before you start the exam. - 5 Remember to write your answers within the designated sections of the answer booklet. - 6 Do your rough work on the proper exam stationery.
+- 2 Tell the invigilator at once if: - (a) you think you have not been given the right question paper or all of the materials listed on the front of the paper; - (b) the question paper is incomplete or badly printed. - 3 Read carefully and follow the instructions printed on the question paper and/or on the answer booklet. - 4 Do not start writing anything until the invigilator tells you to fill in all the details required on the front of the question paper and/or the answer booklet before you start the exam.
+Do not open the question paper until you are instructed that the exam has begun. - 5 Remember to write your answers within the designated sections of the answer booklet. - 6 Do your rough work on the proper exam stationery.
 Cross it through and hand it in with your answers.

 Make sure you add your candidate details to any additional answer sheets that you use, including those used for rough work.